aidamouref/Project-Broadway/README.md

 ```

-After the training and the test, predictions show that the R2 of the model is 0.75, which is very similar to the OLS model.
-We can say our model is robust.
+After the training and the test, predictions show that the R2 of the model is 0.74, which is same to the previous OLS model.
+We can say hence that our model is robust.

 ## *Conclusions*

 ![final](Images/final.png)

 Broadway is a world full of magic and sound...but also full of profits.
-Time Series analysis show the positive tendency over years regarding grosses (unless something unexpected happens!).
-The linear regression OLS model shows that, when accounting for outliers, skeweness and missing values, the weekly grosses can be explained not only for the shows displayed but also for the theatres, the ticket sales and the number of performances.
+Time Series analysis show the positive tendency over years regarding grosses (unless something unexpected happens!), despite inflation effects should be considered.
+The linear regression OLS model shows that, when accounting for outliers, skeweness and missing values, the weekly grosses can be explained not only for the shows displayed but also for factors such as the ticket sales and the number of performances.
 In order to save Broadway efforts need to be directed to increase the quantity and quality of performances to fill enough seats and carefully consider ticket prices.
 Focusing on improving these variables we may help Broadway survive!!

 **Let's keep believing in magic...**